al-ce/karaml/README.md

 **karaml** (**_Kara_**biner in ya**_ml_**) lets you write and maintain a virtual layers-based [Karabiner-Elements](https://karabiner-elements.pqrs.org/) keyboard customization configuration in YAML.
-It uses Python to translate the yaml into Karabiner-compatible JSON.
+It uses Python to translate the YAML into Karabiner-compatible JSON.

 karaml is based on the philosophy of [mxstbr](https://github.com/mxstbr)'s